nleguillarme/taxonerd/README.md

 TaxoNERD is a domain-specific tool for recognizing taxon mentions in the biodiversity literature.

+:tada: TaxoNERD is now available for R enthusiasts !

 * You can choose between two models : en_ner_eco_md uses spaCy's standard Tok2Vec with word vectors for speed, while en_ner_eco_biobert uses a Transformer-based pretrained language model (dmis-lab/biobert-v1.1) for accuracy.
 * TaxoNERD finds scientific names, common names, abbreviated species names and user-defined abbreviations
 * TaxoNERD can link taxon mentions to entities in a reference taxonomy (NCBI Taxonomy, GBIF Backbone and TAXREF at the moment, more to come)